exoplatform/exo-documentation/docs/LDAP.rst

 -  **useParentIdAsGroupType**: this parameter stores the parent ID path as a group type in PicketLink IDM for any IDs not mapped with a specific type in 'groupTypeMappings'.
-If this option is set to false, and no mappings are provided under 'groupTypeMappings', only one group with the given name can exist in the GateIn 3.5 group tree.
+If this option is set to false, and no mappings are provided under 'groupTypeMappings', only one group with the given name can exist in the eXo Platform group tree.

 -  **pathSeparator**: when 'userParentIdAsGroupType' is set to true, this value will be used to replace all "/" characters in IDs.
 The "/" character is not allowed in the group type name in PicketLink IDM.